flowteek/CGPA_calculator/README.md

 8. Click on "Connect to WSL"
 9. Open the terminal in VS Code and install the Ubuntu distribution if prompted

+## Terms Explained
+- **Student Name**: The name of the student whose results are being recorded.
+- **Level**: The academic level (e.g., 100, 200, 300) of the student.
+- **Semester**: The semester type (first or second).
+- **Course Code**: The code identifying each course (e.g., MTH101).
+- **Course Unit**: The credit unit for each course (usually an integer).
+- **Course Type**: Indicates if the course is Compulsory (C), Elective (E), or Required (R).
+- **Grade Point**: The grade earned in the course, on a scale from 0 to 5.
+- **Score**: Calculated as Course Unit × Grade Point for each course.
+- **TNU (Total Units)**: The sum of all course units taken in the semester.
+- **TCP (Total Credit Points)**: The sum of all scores (unit × grade point) for the semester.
+- **GPA**: Grade Point Average for the semester, calculated as TCP ÷ TNU.
+- **Standing**: Academic standing based on GPA:
+  - First Class (GPA ≥ 4.5)
+  - Second Class Upper (GPA ≥ 3.5)
+  - Second Class Lower (GPA ≥ 2.5)
+  - Third Class (GPA ≥ 1.5)
+  - Probation (GPA < 1.5)

+## How the Code Works
+- **Encapsulation**: The program uses a 'Course' class to keep all course details together and protected, so only specific methods can access or change them.
+This makes the code safer and easier to manage.
+- **Inheritance**: There are special classes for First Semester and Second Semester results.
+These classes inherit (reuse) common features from a general 'SemesterResult' class, so we don't repeat code.
+- **Polymorphism**: The program can treat different semester types (first or second) in a similar way, but each can have its own custom behavior when needed.
+This makes the program flexible and easy to extend.
+- **Main Function**: This is where the program starts.
+It asks the user for their name, level, semester, and course details, calculates the GPA, and saves everything to a file.
+It also allows entering results for multiple semesters.
+- **File Output**: After entering your details, the program saves all your results in a text file (`cgpa_result.txt`) so you can keep a record.
+- **User Prompts**: The program guides you step-by-step, asking for all necessary information and explaining what each input means.

 ## Group 9 Members
 1. Oguntoye Bidemi 230591302
 2. ⁠Balogun Ahmed 230591344